One of the most common questions I get is How do I stop making stupid mistakes?

 When you're really good at something, it's almost impossible for you to mess up.

 The same applies to the SAT.
 You might think stupid mistakes are, well, "stupid" because you knew better, but even if you knew how to do the question, that doesn't mean better preparation wouldn't have helped.
 When you deeply understand the concepts you're being tested on, you know what to look for and what answers to avoid.
 You know the common mistakes, the traps, and the different ways certain question types are presented.
 It's these little things that can tell you when you're on the right path and when you're doing something "stupid".
-You develop a sixth sense.
+It's a sixth sense that you develop.

-Yea, SAT questions are never going to be as easy as basic addition, but the most effective thing you can do to reduce stupid mistakes is to get better through learning and practice.
+Yea, SAT questions are never going to be as easy as basic addition, and I'm not saying mental hiccups don't happen, but the most effective thing you can do to reduce stupid mistakes is to get better through learning and practice.
 Mastery is the ultimate safeguard.
-Carefulness is not something I can teach, and yet my students always end up making fewer "stupid" mistakes after a month of tutoring.
+I don't teach students how to be careful—it's not really something that can be taught—and yet my students always end up making fewer "stupid" mistakes after a month of tutoring.
+That's because what they think are "stupid" mistakes are actually mistakes coming from a lack of awareness.
+Once they start seeing the questions through a more experienced eye, the mistakes start to disappear.
 It's the increase in know-how that makes a difference.
 Right now, you're probably missing things that a more experienced test-taker would pay attention to.

 If we break down what "being careful" really means, a crucial component would be habits—routines that keep you from going astray.